Token Search API FAQ

 - USD price

-- Market cap Note: Token logos are currently not included in the response (coming soon)
+- Verification status (indicating if the token is verified) Note: Token logos are currently not included in the response (coming soon)

 Limitations and Constraints